-As a reminder, due to changes in Vermont state laws regarding public events, the majority of the events during Language Schools will not be open to the public.
+As a reminder, due to Vermont state laws regarding public events, the majority of the events during Language Schools will not be open to the public.
 Members of the College community are not considered part of the general public and may continue to attend events of interest—in language, of course.
 If you would like to bring a guest who is not a member of the College community, please check the events calendar to see if the event is open to the public.
 If it is not an open event, outside guests are not permitted to attend.
 The "Top Ten" and other advertised events are, of course, open to everyone.

-In summer 2012, both the Arabic and Japanese schools are located at our West Coast site, at Mills College, in Oakland, California.
+In summer 2013, both the Arabic and Japanese schools are located at our West Coast site, at Mills College, in Oakland, California.